I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 A: It can help reduce the appearance of a tan preventing the transfer of melanin (dark skin pigment) to the skin's surface, which can gradually lighten a tan.

-A: Most people tolerate niacinamide well, but some might encounter mild irritation, redness, or a tingling sensation.
-If I notice any severe irritation, I would stop using it and consult a dermatologist.
+A: Most people tolerate niacinamide well, but some may experience mild irritation, redness, or tingling.
+Stop use and consult a dermatologist if severe irritation occurs.

 Question: How long does it take to notice a reduction in dark spots with niacinamide?